 Developing a safe and effective vaccine against HIV is a daunting scientific challenge due to the traits of HIV that allow it to replicate continuously for years in the face of intense host immune responses.
-In contrast, most viruses with effective vaccines need to spread to their next host before being eradicated by an effective immune response.
-HIV’s extraordinary ability to evade the immune system and persistently replicate makes it a difficult target for vaccines.
+In contrast, vaccines tend to be effective against viruses that have evolved to spread to their next host before being eradicated by an effective immune response.
+HIV’s ability to persistently replicate by evading the immune system makes it an extraordinarily difficult target for vaccines.

 Because of HIV’s inherent resistance to antibodies, efforts to stimulate antibody responses by vaccination have failed to elicit antibodies that block infection of host cells by typical strains of HIV.
 It is important to note that the inherent resistance of typical HIV strains to antibodies is the first hurdle that has not yet been overcome, even before we consider HIV’s diversity as a second obstacle.
 Stimulating an antibody response that can prevent the infection by diverse, inherently antibody-resistant strains of HIV is a daunting challenge that has not yet been achieved by conventional vaccine approaches.